normandy14/duoTerminal/README.md

 ## Deployment

-:rocket: Add additional notes about how to deploy this on a live system
+:rocket: Add additional notes about how to deploy this on a live system.

 -->